ramnaik018/lost-found-hub/Readme.md

 - Create, read, update, and delete lost items
 - Create, read, update, and delete found items
-- In-memory database for data storage
+- In-memory database as well as AWS Dynamo DB for data storage
 - TypeScript for type safety and better developer experience

 ## Getting Started